instafluff0/C3X_Districts/Renderer/docs/zoom_performance.md

 evictions and rejected admissions.
-An earlier 32 MiB metadata run had 613 misses and eviction pressure; raising the limit removed eviction but barely changed misses. **Memory pressure is therefore not the principal explanation for the remaining misses.** The next high-value experiment must distinguish previously unprepared world regions from changed draw/shadow/capture dependencies.
-That determines whether advance preparation or dependency work will remove scrolling hitches.
-Do not weaken validity keys or keep raising budgets without that evidence.
+An earlier 32 MiB metadata run had 613 misses and eviction pressure; raising the limit removed eviction but barely changed misses. **Memory pressure is therefore not the principal explanation for the remaining misses.** The completed dependency trace below resolved that diagnostic question; do not weaken validity keys or keep raising budgets without new evidence.

 The first complete dependency trace (`world-region-dependencies-100`) now resolves that question: all 593 misses are previously observed world-region occurrences